osscie/osscie_official/README.md

 **Rules:**

 * _Commit changes in small, manageable, chunks.
-Osscie started as a barebones site with the intent of many additions to come by the community.
+Osscie may seem bare-bones, and thats ok!
+It's meant to be developed over time by other users.
 Add an app, change the color scheme, update fonts, or fix an error, but don't do it all in one commit!_

 * _Don't change the databse settings or anything that requires modifying environment variables!
 Your changes will be updated on the server, and then we will run "migrate" then "runserver".
 If you need the server to do anything else, then your changes won't work!_

-* Keep it clean, nothing inappropriate or explicit.
+* _Keep it clean, nothing inappropriate or explicit._

-* Test, Test, Test!
+* _Test, Test, Test!
 (Then Test again)!
 Make sure your code works, all of it.
 Testing is the least fun part of development, but it's the most important.
-When you upload your changes, everything goes through rigorous testing before the community can even begin to review it, so make sure you write tests and write clean clode.
+When you upload your changes, everything goes through rigorous testing before the community can even begin to review it, so make sure you write tests and write clean code._

 ### Upload Your Changes